 7Protection Project Knee Review

-Compare prices at 2 resellers Pros: High levels of protection, quality of constructions/materials, secure fit
+Compare prices at 2 resellers Pros: High levels of protection, quality constructions and materials, secure fit

-Cons: Heavy, not best for substantial amounts of pedaling.
+Cons: Heavy, not the best for substantial amounts of pedaling

 Compare to Similar Products